- For Students

 What is See Think Wonder?

 Harvard PZ believes when thinking becomes visible it becomes learnable.
-PZ has broken down the process of thinking in various ways and called them "Thinking Routines".
+PZ has broken down the process of thinking in various ways and called them "Thinking Routines."

 See Think Wonder is the most common Thinking Routine.
 The more detailed you observe (See), the more your brain wants to know why (Think), and the more curious (Wonder) it becomes, leading to innovation and creation.